 The Bodhisatta was once a king.
 Two farmers each took water with them while out working in their fields.
-One of the men, when taking a break, drank water the other’s water in order to conserve his own.
+One of the men, while taking a break, drank the other’s water in order to conserve his own.
 At the end of the day, the man was overcome with grief for having stolen the water.
 He meditated on the water and reached enlightenment as a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
 Magically he was suddenly wearing a red robe and an alms bowl hung from his shoulder.
 He rose into the air and gave his friend a sermon, then flew to Nandamula Cave deep in the Himalayas.

 Elsewhere, a villager sitting in a market saw a very beautiful woman approaching and was aroused.
 He felt shame about this, and as he thought about it he reached enlightenment as a private Buddha.
 He rose into the air, gave a sermon to those around him, and then flew off to the same cave.

 A father and son traveling together came to a forest where robbers were known to kidnap pairs of travelers, such as fathers and sons or brothers, so they could keep one and send the other back for a ransom.
 When he saw robbers approaching, the father told his son to act like they didn’t know each other, and thanks to this little lie the robbers let them go.
 That evening, safely out of the forest, the son felt guilty about his lie, and while thinking about what he had done, he reached enlightenment as a private Buddha.
 He lectured his father while floating in the air and then flew off to the cave.

 In the Lifetime of the Buddha